LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 We first need to create a `package.json` file to identify our project as a node project.
 This can be done by hand or by executing `npm init`, which walks through setup.
-The only setup we need is to give the project a name, lets call it calculator.
+The only setup we need is to give the project a name, let's call it calculator.

 Next is to fetch the development dependencies we will use.
 Fetch all the dependencies by executing the following.